nishant893/Open_Source-Agentic-RAG-workflow/README.md

 3. If the system requests feedback, indicate whether the response was satisfactory.
 4. For unsatisfactory responses, the system will perform an advanced query to provide more detailed information.

-## System Flow

-1. User submits a query through the Streamlit frontend.
-2. Query is sent to the FastAPI backend.
-3. RAG system classifies the query and selects the appropriate tool.
-4. Initial response is generated and returned to the user.
-5. User provides feedback on the response quality.
-6. If the response is unsatisfactory, the system performs self-analysis and generates a follow-up query.
-7. Additional information is retrieved based on the self-query.
-8. A final, refined answer is generated and presented to the user.

 ## Contributing